nou688/MeetupProject/README.md

 ### Prerequisites

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will need Node.js and a node global package, mongoDB installed in your environement.

 ### Installing